Tottenham v Newcastle in Melbourne is nothing more than a greedy money-making scheme

 The two Premier League clubs finished the season and immediately flew around the world for Wednesday’s lucrative friendly match in Australia, pushing their players to unnecessary extremes

-For football fans, there is some comfort to be found in that relentless rhythm: the season ends and a new one begins and we rekindle burnt hopes and fizzled-out dreams all over again.
-But as Newcastle and Tottenham boarded flights to Australia on Monday, to play a meaningless friendly in Melbourne three days after the season’s end, one wondered when football was ever going to stop.
+For football fans, there is some comfort to be found in that relentless rhythm: the season ends, a new one begins and we rekindle burnt hopes and fizzled-out dreams all over again.
+But as Newcastle and Tottenham boarded flights to Australia on Monday, to play a meaningless friendly in Melbourne three days after the season’s end, one wondered when the football was ever going to stop.

 Club fixtures run into international tournaments which run into an endless scroll of transfers, all blending into one unceasing spew.
 Fans at least have the choice to escape, to switch off.
 Grumpy sports journalists can book a holiday which may just happen to coincide with deadline day.
-But the players are sat down and strapped in, and their schedule doesn’t end.
+But the players are sat down and strapped in to a schedule that doesn’t end.

 Only hours after wrapping up the season, Tottenham’s squad were being ushered aboard a giant plane.
 Son Heung-min gave an awkward smile to camera.
 James Maddison lumbered on carrying more bags than he could manage.
 Guglielmo Vicario shouted “let’s go” with a trace of sarcasm.
 Dejan Kulusevski just looked glum.